-Scholarships are awarded separately from the Free Application for
+Scholarships are awarded independently of the Free Application for

 Some academic departments also have scholarship money available, both